-Dagny Stapleton has served as NACO’s Deputy Director since June of 2013.
-Dagny has a background in government affairs and land use planning, having previously worked as the government affairs manager for the Nevada Rural Electric Association as well as for Praxis Consulting Group, an affordable housing development consultant.
-As Deputy Director Dagny manages NACO’s government relations and serves on various statewide boards and commissions representing Nevada’s counties.
-Dagny also has a background in local government public service and is a lifelong Northern Nevadan.
-Dagny has a Masters in Land Use Planning from the University of Nevada, Reno, and received her undergraduate degree from Columbia University in New York City.
+Dagny began her tenure as NACO’s Executive Director in October 2017, following four years of serving as NACO’s Deputy Director.
+Dagny has a background in government affairs, land use policy, and local government administration.
+On behalf of NACO, Dagny represents Nevada’s counties at the State Legislature as well as before interim committees and other state bodies.
+Dagny has participated in every regular session of the Nevada Legislature since 2009.
+Before coming to NACO Dagny worked as the government affairs manager for the Nevada Rural Electric Association as well as for Praxis Consulting Group, an affordable housing development consultant.
+Dagny has a Masters Degree in Land Use Planning and Policy from the University of Nevada, Reno, and received her undergraduate degree from Columbia University in New York City.

 Public Lands and Natural Resources Coordinator